GraphAlchemist/Alchemy/site/app/docs/_configDocs/Nodes.md

 [`string`] default:`"root"`

-This is the name of key supplied in the GraphJSON that will be used to determine if a node is a root node or not.
+This is the name of the key supplied in the GraphJSON that will be used to determine if a node is a root node or not.
 The GraphJSON value of the supplied key is a boolean value.

 ##### rootNodeRadius